forem/admin-docs/docs/_community-resources/who_are_these_docs_for.md

 If you are setting up your Forem for the first time, we recommend reading the Getting Started section first.

-If you have joined on with an established Forem as an admin, you'll may want to skip ahead to the Forem Basics section.
+If you have joined on with an established Forem as an admin, you may want to skip ahead to the Forem Basics section.